 To access student's information online, parents/guardians and students will need the following account information:

-- 1. The PowerSchool web site address: stem.powerschool.com - 2.
-School-issued username (received at orientation) - 3.
-School-issued password (received at orientation)
+- 1. The PowerSchool website address: stem.powerschool.com

+- 2. School-issued username

+- 3. School-issued password

-If a parent/guardian or student misplaces their PowerSchool account information, they may contact the Crown Prep Main Office.
+If a parent/guardian or student misplaces their PowerSchool account information, they may contact the Main Office.